-The first time I saw “Butyrospermum Parkii” on my body lotion label, I nearly put it back on the shelf.
-It sounded like an industrial chemical—certainly not something I wanted to slather on my sensitive skin every day.
-Imagine my surprise when I later discovered this intimidating term is simply the INCI name for… shea butter.
+The first time you see "Butyrospermum Parkii" on a body lotion label, it's easy to assume the worst and put the bottle back on the shelf.
+It sounds like an industrial chemical—not something you'd want to apply to sensitive skin every day.
+Yet that intimidating term is simply the INCI name for shea butter.

-If you’ve ever felt defeated by impossibly long ingredient names, you’re not alone.
-Today, I’m breaking down the mysterious world of INCI nomenclature—the international language of cosmetic ingredients that makes natural ingredients sound synthetic and turns simple product labels into what feels like chemistry exams.
+If you've ever felt defeated by impossibly long ingredient names, you're in good company.
+This guide breaks down the world of INCI nomenclature—the international language of cosmetic ingredients that makes natural ingredients sound synthetic and turns simple product labels into what feels like a chemistry exam.

-Think of INCI as the Latin of the cosmetic world—a universal language that allows a French chemist, Japanese regulator, and American consumer to (theoretically) understand the same ingredient list.
+Think of INCI as the Latin of the cosmetic world—a universal language that allows a French chemist, a Japanese regulator, and an American consumer to (theoretically) recognize the same ingredient on a list.

 Why standardization matters:

-The reality check: While INCI creates uniformity, it also creates confusion for the average consumer.
-The scientific precision that makes it valuable to regulators and formulators is precisely what makes it intimidating to us.
+The reality check: While INCI creates uniformity, it also creates confusion for the average shopper.
+The scientific precision that makes it valuable to regulators and formulators is exactly what makes it intimidating at the store shelf.

-Some of the most intimidating-sounding ingredients are actually completely natural.
-Here’s a translation guide to some common offenders that sound synthetic but aren’t:
+Some of the most intimidating-sounding ingredients are completely natural.
+Here's a translation guide to common offenders that sound synthetic but aren't:

 | INCI Name | What It Actually Is |